 The Pythagorean Theorem

-If a and b are the lengths of the two short sides of a right triangle and c is its long side then this formula holds.
+If a and b are the lengths of the two short sides of a right triangle and c is its long side, then this formula holds.
 Conversely, if the formula holds then a triangle whose sides have length a, b and c is a right triangle.
 This formula is about 2,350 years old and due to Pythagoras of Samos.
 It is used all over mathematics.
 The Greek thought of the Theorem not algebraically as it is presented here, but geometrically with the square numbers being represented as squares attached to the edges of the triangle.

 a2+b2=c2